VectorPosse/GraphTypes/GraphTypes.md

 ========================================================
 type: section

-* Single variables generally won't answer very interesting questions by themselves.
+* Single variables usually won't answer very interesting questions by themselves.
 * Graphs of single variables are often valuable for exploring your data, but generally not suitable for inclusion in the final product.